Candied Aji Omnicolors (Aji Cowboy Candy)

-Slice the peppers into uniform 1/8-1/4 inch rounds.
+Slice the peppers into uniform 1/8-1/4 inch rounds, or to desired thickness.
 Set aside.

-Add the pepper slices and simmer for exactly 4 minutes.
+Add the pepper slices and simmer on low for 5 minutes.

-Use a big spoon or ladle to transfer the peppers, pouring into clean, sterile canning jars to within 1/4 inch of the upper rim of the jar.
+Use a ladle to transfer the peppers, pouring into clean, sterile jars that have been sitting in hot water, leaving about 1/4 inch of headspace.

-Use a ladle to pour the boiling syrup into the jars over the Omnicolor slices.
-Insert a cooking chopstick to the bottom of the jar two or three times to release any trapped pockets of air.
-Wipe the jars to clean any remains off of them, and close the jars with the lids.
+Use a ladle to pour the hot syrup into the jars over the Omnicolor slices.
+Insert a chopstick to the bottom of the jar two or three times to release any trapped air bubbles.
+Wipe the rim of the jars to clean any remnants of cowboy candy brine, and close the jars with the lids.

-*If you have leftover syrup, you may can it in half-pint or pint jars, too.
-It’s great to brush on meat on the grill, to potato salad, and more!
+*If you have leftover syrup, you can put it in jars and use for cooking.
+It’s great to drizzle over pizza, on burgers, and on cream cheese and crackers.